Hackers News Hackers News

 Runtime Backdoor: How the Attack Operated

-All environment variables, API keys, SSH keys, and database passwords accessible to the compromised process should be treated as exposed and rotated right away.
-Active Telegram sessions must be terminated and all Bot API tokens revoked immediately.
+• Credential Rotation: Treat all environment variables, API keys, SSH keys, and database passwords accessible to the compromised process as exposed and rotate them without delay.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.